JustinDowty/VueTimePicker/README.md

   // ...
 </script>

-You can also link the style sheet in the Head of you HTML
+You can also link the style sheet in the Head of your HTML

 <link rel="stylesheet" type="text/css" href="http://unpkg.com/vue-time-picker-bootstrap@1.1.2/vue-tp-style.css">
 ```